bpayen/McGyver/README.md

 Choose to start a new game by hitting the "N" key.

 Then a maze will apprears on the screen.
-You can move MacGyver in the maze with the four direction keys UP/DOWN/RIGHT/LEFT.
+You can move MacGyver in the maze with the four direction keys UP/DOWN/RIGHT/LEFT (or ESC to quitt).
 You have to grab the three objects laying onto the maze's ground before going in face of the guardian.
 Then you can move on the guardian box to fight against him, and WIN ! be careful : if you face the guardian without having grabed all the objects he will kill you .... and you LOOSE the game